 - The Secretary-General should establish an independent review body tasked with assessing progress on health technology innovation and access and call for a High-Level meeting on Health Technology Innovation and Access to be convened by 2018.

-The report has been welcomed by the Secretary-General, several UN Member States and civil society groups and was included in a resolution of the UNGA in December 2016 as well as a 2016 resolution of the Human Rights Council.
+The report was welcomed by the Secretary-General, several UN Member States and civil society groups and was included in a resolution of the UNGA in December 2016 as well as a 2016 resolution of the Human Rights Council.
 The Report’s recommendations are being further discussed at the Human Rights Council, WHO, WTO and WIPO.

 The productive capacity of agriculture depends on investments from public and private, domestic and foreign sources.
 Recent trends in government spending have not been favourable.
 The agriculture orientation index (AOI) — the agriculture share of government expenditures divided by the agriculture share of GDP —fell from 0.37 to 0.33 between 2001 and 2013 in developing countries.
 The decline was interrupted only during the food price crisis of 2006 to 2008, when governments boosted agricultural spending.